varietywalls/variety/README.md

 Variety is a wallpaper manager for Linux systems.
 It supports out-of-the-box most Linux desktop environments, and can be configured to work on more esoteric ones.

-It can use local images or automatically download wallpapers from Flickr, Wallhaven, Unsplash, Bing, Reddit and other online sources, allows you to rotate them on a regular interval, and provides easy ways to separate the great images from the junk.
+It can use local images or automatically download wallpapers from Wallhaven, Unsplash, Bing, Reddit and other online sources, allows you to rotate them on a regular interval, and provides easy ways to separate the great images from the junk.
 Variety can also display wise and funny quotations or a nice digital clock on the desktop.